ponzipyramid/CustomConsole/README.md

-# CommonLibSSE-NG Plugin Template
+# Console Extender

-Template for building SKSE plugins using the NG branch of CommonLibVR.
+SKSE plugin that allows creation of new console commands using Papyrus.

 ## Requirements